Convex Hypersurfaces with Prescribed Scalar Curvature and Asymptotic Boundary in Hyperbolic Space: Introduction

 \section{Introduction}

 In this paper, we are concerned with the asymptotic Plateau type problem in hyperbolic space $\mathbb{H}^{n+1}$: to find a complete strictly locally convex hypersurface $\Sigma$ with prescribed curvature and asymptotic boundary at infinity.
-We will use the half-space model
+For hyperbolic space, we will use the half-space model